ali-kazemi8/PlaTiF-Tibial-Plateau-Fracture-Dataset/README.md

 2. In the MATLAB Command Window, run the script with your file path and desired patient:

 -----

-    Finally, you'll see a beautiful figure pop up with your X-ray image and the fracture mask\! 🤩
+Finally, you'll see a beautiful figure pop up with your X-ray image and the fracture mask 🤩

 <img width="1366" height="444" alt="Figure_1" src="https://github.com/user-attachments/assets/0680a192-107a-4f49-9fe9-d2b9e63ca831" />